All Episodes

 Listen to this.

-Traveling the country with my grandmother and my mom and my sister.
+I remember my favorite vacation when I was 11 years old, traveling the country with my grandmother and my mom and my sister.

 And once in a while we'd rent a car, but a bunch of times we just take Greyhound buses.

-And you'd go to the ice machine and and the vending machine and buy a soda and get the ice.
+And you'd go to the ice machine and the vending machine and buy a soda and get the ice.

-And you were really excited about it.
+You were really excited about it.

 It wasn't anything fancy, but you understood that you could spend time with your family.